Research projects involving persons that require authorisation

 Clinical trials

-Clinical trials actively induce an effect among research participants – using medicinal products, medical devices or other health-related interventions – to investigate their impact on participants’ health or the structure and functioning of the human body.
+Clinical trials actively induce an effect among research participants – using medicinal products, medical devices or other interventions – to investigate their impact on participants’ health or the structure and functioning of the human body.

 Other research projects that are not considered clinical trials (non-clinical trials)